The colors are what come back to me.

-I woke up in bed this morning with my wife of 26 years next to me and then I took a shower and drove in a car down to the radio station on the campus of Purdue Northwest.
+I woke up this morning next to my wife of 26 years, took a shower and drove to our radio station on the campus of Purdue Northwest.

 The three or four of you know how I joke on the air that if everyone else in the Region would forsake me and not listen to my show anymore that I’d still have enough family to keep it going.